-The National Beer Scoring Scheme (NBSS) is a 0-5 point scale for judging beer quality in pubs.
-It is an easy to use system that has been designed to assist CAMRA branches in selecting pubs for the Good Beer Guide and monitoring beer quality by encouraging CAMRA members to report on beer quality where ever they go.
+The National Beer Scoring Scheme (NBSS) is a six-level scale for judging beer quality in pubs.
+It is an easy-to-use system that has been designed to assist CAMRA branches in selecting pubs for the Good Beer Guide and monitoring beer quality by encouraging CAMRA members to report on beer quality where ever they go.

 - No cask ale available